 Composer Jodi Goble writes text-based, character-driven music fueled by her extensive background as a vocal coach and song-specialist collaborative pianist.
 Her compositions have been performed across the United States and internationally and featured on National Public Radio.
 She won the Iowa Music Teachers Association Commission Competition in 2013 and took second prize in the National Association of Teachers of Singing Art Song Competition in 2016.
-She also placed as a NATS ASCA finalist in 2008, 2017, and 2020, and as the honorable mention winner in 2015.
+She also placed as a NATS ASCA finalist in 2008, 2017, 2020, and 2021, and as the honorable mention winner in 2015.
 Her art songs are published in anthologies by New Music Shelf and North Star Music.

-Ms. Goble is Associate Teaching Professor in Voice at Iowa State University, the official pianist for the Simon Estes Roots and Wings Community Concert Series, and the official accompanist for the Metropolitan Opera National Council Guild Auditions in Iowa.
+Ms. Goble is Full Teaching Professor in Voice at Iowa State University, the official pianist for the Simon Estes Roots and Wings Community Concert Series, and the official accompanist for the Metropolitan Opera National Council Guild Auditions in Iowa.